Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 🦀 When comparing `NaN`, is it greater than, less than, or equal to `NaN`?

-🦀 We can't determine the answer, so we use the `None` variant to represent that.
+🦀 We can't determine an answer here, so we use the `None` variant to represent that.

 One important thing to bear in mind when deriving `Partial Ord` is that although, yes, you can do it if all parts of your type implement `Partial Ord`, there's a catch!